 Brazilian Jiu-Jitsu is a crazy sport that will take over your life.
-It doesn’t matter if that was your goal when you started your BJJ journey; it is something that will almost certainly happen, particularly if you get to blue/purple belt level.
+It doesn’t matter if that was your goal when you started your BJJ journey; it is something that will almost certainly happen, particularly if you get to the blue/purple belt level.
 Plenty of things will happen along the way, and most of them are fun and will change your life.
-However, there read some aspect of Jiu-Jitsu that we rarely consider, and as such, are huge for everyone involved, and in particular, beginners.
+However, there read some aspects of Jiu-Jitsu that we rarely consider, and as such, are huge for everyone involved, and in particular, beginners.
 Namely, do you have any idea what your BJJ rights are?

 Grappling rights are not something we talk about a lot.
 As such, they’re not really written anywhere and official but are things that are common sense and that everyone should be aware of.
 After all, there’s no point in embarking on a BJJ journey if you’re not going to enjoy it and get the most out of it.
 Knowing what you’re in for is one thing, but knowing certain things about how you should be treated is another.
 To that extent, let’s look at several things that everyone in Jiu-Jitsu should know they’re entitled to.